Vasiley/Diy_Thermostat_with_Homeassistant/README.md

 # Smart Thermostat

-Diy Thermostat with Home Assistaant for Under $70 This is a overview Please see wiki link below for more details
+Diy Thermostat with Home Assistaant for Under $70 Out of the box solutions are expensive and thought we would add this to have complete control.
+With Home Assistant you can have automations that turn off when you leave home, set temp lower for sleeping and then a normal temp for daytime.
+This is a overview Please see wiki link below for more details

+##Skill Level

+ * Intermediate
+ * Soldering Required
+ * Modifying project box of your choice

 Table of Contents
 -----------------